edstott/EE2Project/doc/energy-guide.md

 ### Grid configuration

-Your system should use a central bus with a constant voltage.
+Your system should use a central DC grid (or bus) with a constant voltage.
 The load LEDs will draw from power from this bus as required, and your energy sources should supply power to maintain the bus voltage at the desired level.
 The bus can be implemented simply by connecting modules to the provided busbar module with 4mm test leads.